Arsenic

 Vitamin D

-Another factor that may affect an individual's susceptibility to the diabetogenic effects of arsenic is vitamin D levels.
+Arsenic may also interact with vitamin D (Chittilla et al. 2024).
+Vitamin D levels may affect an individual's susceptibility to the diabetes-promoting effects of arsenic.
 In a study of the general Korean adult population, people with the lowest vitamin D levels and the highest arsenic arsenic levels had about a 300% increased risk of diabetes, as compared to people with the highest vitamin D and lowest arsenic levels (Lee and Kim 2013).
+In Chinese pregnant women, however, some arsenic species were associated with a higher risk of vitamin D deficiency, and others with a lower risk (Zhang et al. 2024).

 Nutrition